 Katog Monastery, officially called Katog Dorje Den (also phoneticized as Kathok or Katok), is one of the six mother monasteries of the Nyingma tradition of Buddhism in Tibet.
 After the initial presence of Buddhism was almost entirely obliterated by an anti-Buddhist king in Tibet, Katog was the first monastery of the old tradition (Nyingma) to be constructed.
 Later, other main Nyingma monasteries, such as Palyul and Shechen, were established.

 Located in Kham, a province in eastern Tibet, Katog Monastery sits at an elevation of 13,100 feet.
-Before the Chinese Cultural Revolution, Katog had more than three hundred branch monasteries, of which approximately a hundred and
+Before the Chinese Cultural Revolution, Katog had more than three hundred branch monasteries, of which approximately 150 remain, both

 A Brief History